JourKnows/jourknows.github.io/README.md

 - `src/content/blog/` (All Markdown articles)
 - `public/` (All images, branding, and media)

-These assets **may not** be reproduced, copied, republished, or distributed in any form without explicit written permission from the publisher.
+These assets **MAY NOT** be reproduced, copied, republished, or distributed in any form without explicit written permission from the publisher.

 ---